alexa-games/litexa/docs/get-started/README.md

 For other editors, we recommend extending your `coffeescript` syntax highlighting to include `*.litexa` files, as Litexa language extensions don't exist for other editors yet.

+For information on how to install go to [Editor Support](../book/appendix-editor-support.md).
 :::

 Open the `main.litexa` file and take a minute to look it over.
 In it, you should see the following sections